Vegan Zucchini Fritters

 - All-purpose gluten-free flour, choose a gluten-free blend that contains gums for the best results.

-Note that the first two gluten-free flours suggested create a thicker batter.
+Note that the first two gluten-free flours suggested creating a thicker batter.
 You may have to adjust the texture by adding a splash of almond milk.

 I don’t recommend using frozen zucchinis.
 Frozen zucchinis are softer, loaded with water, and make fritters very soft and runny.